-The New Chitose Airport is the aerial gateway to Hokkaido through which more than 20 million visitors pass each year and it is also the largest airport in Hokkaido.
+New Chitose Airport is Hokkaido's aerial gateway through which over 20 million visitors pass each year.
+It is also the main airport for getting to Sapporo.

-Since the terminal buildings were renovated in 2011, the airport has been transformed into a commercial complex hosting a wide array of new shopping and dining experiences.
+Since its terminal buildings were renovated in 2011, New Chitose Airport has been transformed into a commercial complex hosting a wide array of new shopping and dining experiences.
 In addition, entertainment and relaxation facilities have also been added further adding to the attractions offered.

 Shopping World is a spacious area in the departure lobby for domestic flights in Terminal 2.
 In addition to travel items, famous Hokkaido sweets and a variety of other goods are offered.
 The following is an introduction to some of the shops located there and what they offer.

 Here are two shops offering an excellent selection of Hokkaido products located in the spacious Center Plaza of the departure lobby for domestic flights.